- Food & Drink

-A legend in the Kelowna radio world is leaving the airwaves this spring.
+A legend in the Kelowna radio world will sign off for the final time this morning.

-“It’s never easy to decide when to make a change,” Doobay told NowMedia.
+“It’s never easy to decide when to make a change,” Power 104 Program Director Jasmin Doobay told NowMedia back in March.
 “But you know a change is going to happen at some point and when do you do it?”

 For the station that’s topped the adults 25-54 demographic for the past two years, the change is coming while they’re on top.